-Missio Alliance is guided by the partnered effort of a Board of Trustees, Advisory Council, and a Staff Team.
+Missio Alliance is guided by the partnered effort of a Board of Directors, Advisory Council, and a Staff Team.
 Combined, these groups represent involvement from across the Wesleyan, Baptist, Reformed, Holiness, Anglican, Charismatic, Anabaptist, and other traditions.

 The Staff Team is responsible for catalyzing the initiative, providing overall vision and direction, and cultivating partnerships with like-minded groups on national and regional levels.

 Lisa Rodriguez-Watson, for nearly two decades, has served as an urban church planter, collegiate minister, seminary professor, international missionary and community development practitioner.
 Her heart to see people reconciled to God and to one another has led her to invest her life, family and ministry in places and people that have often been looked over by the world.